lionelclement/Elvex/README.md

 What you cannot do with Elvex software?
 -----------------------------

-- **Contextual Adaptability**: Elvex, being a rule-based generator, may not adapt well to contexts that significantly deviate from its predefined rules.
-It lacks the ability to understand and adapt to nuanced or unprecedented situations that fall outside its programmed parameters.
+- **Contextual Adaptability**: Contextual Adaptability: Elvex, as a rule-based generator, is not designed for completing texts or deriving meaning from existing text.
+Instead, its strength lies in producing structured text based on provided meanings and enunciative situations.
+It operates within the confines of its predefined rules and may not perform well in situations requiring interpretation or adaptation beyond these rules.
+Its capabilities are centered around generating text from clear, specified contexts rather than inferring or adding context to partial or ambiguous inputs.

 - **Learning from Data**: Unlike AI-driven models, Elvex does not learn from data over time.
 It cannot evolve or improve its outputs based on new information unless manually updated or reprogrammed with new rules.